czczc/CI-ODM/doc/sections/config/config.rst

 .. rubric:: Setup Autoload

-You can autoload modules at every page load.
+To simplify the code, you can autoload models on every page load.
 However be aware that it increases the response time of every page!
 The recommended autoload setup for ODM is:

 :file:`application/config/autoload.php`